- Gulf of Mexico 2012

 Two shipwrecks were investigated, one in 400 meters of water near the Mississippi Canyon and the other in 1,330 meters of water east of the Keathley Canyon.
 The first, perhaps the best-preserved wooden shipwreck in the Gulf, measured 61 meters in length and appears to be a heavily built sailing ship.
 The second was a wooden-hulled vessel sheathed in copper, filled with artifacts including bottles of all shapes, sizes and colors, plates, multiple anchors and cannon, and stacked muskets.
 Archaeologists are speculating that this may have been a privateer from the early 19th century, but a lot of work must still be done to confirm or deny these early conclusions.

 While most of the wood has long since disintegrated from what is believed to be an early to mid-19th century wooden-hulled shipwreck on the deep Gulf of Mexico seafloor, copper that sheathed the hull beneath the waterline as a protection against marine-boring organisms remains, leaving a copper shell retaining the form of the ship.
 The copper has turned green due to oxidation and chemical processes over more than a century on the seafloor.
 Oxidized copper sheathing and possible draft marks are visible on the bow of the ship.
-Click on image for credit and larger view.
+Image courtesy of the NOAA Office of Ocean Exploration and Research, Gulf of Mexico Expedition 2012.
+Download larger version (jpg, 1.4 MB).

 Two red Anthomastus octocoral (a large one and small one), a squat lobster (Munidopsis sp.), an anemone, and several shrimp were imaged on a rocky outcrop during a dive at the Sigsbee Escarpment.
-Click on image for credit and larger view.
+Image courtesy of the NOAA Office of Ocean Exploration and Research, Gulf of Mexico Expedition 2012.
+Download larger version (jpg, 1.5 MB).

 Finally, reconnaissance dives were conducted on the Sigsbee Escarpment and in the Keathley Canyon.
 The Escarpment itself was a wall of mudstone, often vertical, with many deep-water coral communities.
 In contrast, the flank of the lower western wall of the canyon was entirely sedimented, with no outcrops and only sparse encrusting biology.
 However, all of the dives recorded fascinating arrays of organisms living in many different symbiotic arrangements.